-Local laws also apply to marijuana courier licensing applications.
-Under the New Mexico Cannabis Regulation Act, an applicant must comply with all applicable local laws that do not conflict with the CRA, including regulations guiding food and product safety, occupational health and safety, natural resource protection, environmental impacts, operation of a cannabis establishment, construction and building codes, zoning, employment, building and fire codes, and business or professional licensing.
-Hence, it is recommended that you research the specific local law or municipal regulations applicable to the locality where you plan to establish your marijuana courier business.
+Applicants are advised to acquaint themselves with the licensing rules promulgated by the New Mexico Department of Health before proceeding to submit their applications with the Department.
+In addition, applicants must be aware and adhere to all applicable local laws that do not conflict with the NMDOH rules, such as regulations governing public health and safety, natural resource protection, environmental impact, marijuana establishment operation, construction and building codes, zoning, employment, building and fire codes, and business or professional licensing.
+Hence, it is recommended that applicants research applicable local laws or municipal codes in the municipalities where they intend to locate their medical cannabis courier businesses.

 An individual seeking to obtain a medical cannabis courier license in New Mexico must provide the following information or materials to the New Mexico Department of Health (NMDOH):

 All persons associated with a medical cannabis courier license application must consent to and undergo New Mexico DPS statewide criminal history and nationwide background checks.
 Individuals required to undergo the background checks include board members and persons having direct or indirect control over the medical cannabis courier’s management, policies, employees, contractors, and agents.
 The applicant will pay all applicable fees associated with the nationwide and DPS statewide criminal history screening background checks.

 Individuals convicted of a felony offense of trafficking or distributing a controlled substance or a breach of any related federal statute or equivalent statute from any other jurisdiction, will have their license applications denied.

 Applicants must submit the completed MCP Courier Application form along with the required documentation to LCMedical.email@example.com.
 Applicants are also required to provide physical mailing addresses and email addresses in the application form.
 The NMDOH will send general correspondence to applicants through the email addresses on file.
 Correspondences may include legal notice and determinations regarding an application or an administrative action related to the application.